Indulgences

 Thus, during the Middle Ages, when pilgrimages were common and looked upon with favor, various Church authorities can be quoted as saying that indulgences were given in return for pilgrimages.
 In other words, the Church told people that if they went on a pilgrimage their sins would be forgiven.

-However, just because some Church authority said such a thing doesn't mean that they believed in the doctrine of superabundant merits of the saints.
+However, just because a Church authority said that sins could be forgiven in exchange for a pilgrimage doesn't mean that they believed in the doctrine of superabundant merits of the saints.

 So what we're tracking is the change in the meaning of the word indulgence, and that's much harder to track than just finding out when the word began to be used.